Add Donut to your Slack team

 We recommend creating a new, dedicated Slack channel to use for Donut pairings.
 To do this, go to the top of your channel list in Slack and click the (+) sign to the right of the "Channels" heading.
 Make sure to give it a nice descriptive name (we've seen names range from #coffee-buddies or #donut-friends-forever to #donut-be-strangers).

-Invite Donut to the channel and configure settings
+Set up your pairing channel and configure settings

 Once you've created the channel in your Slack workspace and Donut has been added to your Slack team, the next step is to set up your Donut channel.
-Donut will walk you through the basics like selecting the right channel, frequency, & other settings.
+From the dashboard, Donut will walk you through the basics like selecting the right channel, frequency, & other settings.
 Don't worry — you can always go view or change the settings for your team later on donut.ai.

 Announce Donut to your team!